bornohin/NLP_streamlit/README.md

-# NLP_streamlit
+# Project Natural lanuage Processing (NLP)
-NLP with streamlit
+This project is a ands-on deployment of NLP with streamlit as a web app.
+This mimics basic NLP tasks like Tokenization, NER, Sentiment Analysis and Text Summarization.